aninditadash/react-ecommerce-app/README.md

 React.memo() for Functional Components: React provides a higher-order component called React.memo() that can be used to optimize the rendering of functional components. https://www.geeksforgeeks.org/reactjs/what-is-memoization-in-react/

+## **React Components**

+React components are independent, reusable building blocks in a React application that define what gets displayed on the UI.
+They accept inputs called `props` and return React elements describing the UI.